Aptiv (NYSE:APTV) Updates FY 2021 Earnings Guidance

-Aptiv (NYSE:APTV) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of $3.630-$3.870 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.740.
+Aptiv (NYSE:APTV) updated its FY 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of $3.630-$3.870 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.740.
 The company issued revenue guidance of $16.12 billion-$16.42 billion, compared to the consensus revenue estimate of $15.69 billion.

-In other Aptiv news, CEO Kevin P. Clark sold 5,830 shares of the firm’s stock in a transaction on Tuesday, July 13th.
-The stock was sold at an average price of $157.41, for a total value of $917,700.30.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, SVP William T. Presley sold 4,000 shares of the stock in a transaction dated Thursday, June 10th.
-The shares were sold at an average price of $159.61, for a total transaction of $638,440.00.
-Following the completion of the sale, the senior vice president now owns 39,146 shares of the company’s stock, valued at $6,248,093.06.
+In other Aptiv news, SVP William T. Presley sold 4,000 shares of the company’s stock in a transaction dated Thursday, June 10th.
+The stock was sold at an average price of $159.61, for a total value of $638,440.00.
+Following the sale, the senior vice president now owns 39,146 shares in the company, valued at approximately $6,248,093.06.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Kevin P. Clark sold 5,830 shares of the company’s stock in a transaction dated Tuesday, June 15th.
+The shares were sold at an average price of $156.90, for a total value of $914,727.00.
+Following the completion of the sale, the chief executive officer now owns 359,693 shares in the company, valued at approximately $56,435,831.70.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 15,660 shares of company stock valued at $2,470,867.
+In the last ninety days, insiders sold 15,660 shares of company stock valued at $2,470,867.
 Insiders own 0.45% of the company’s stock.

 Aptiv Plc engages in the design, development, and manufacture of vehicle components.
 The firm also provides electrical, electronic, and safety technology solutions to the global automotive and commercial vehicle markets.
 It operates through the following business segments: Signal and Power Solutions, Advanced Safety and User Experience, and Eliminations and Other.